-The COVID-19 pandemic is giving an unprecedented challenge and burden to public health.
+The COVID-19 pandemic is providing an unprecedented challenge and burden to public health.
 Clinical evidence is evolving on the long-term effects of COVID-19.
-In particular, long COVID-19 (Post-acute sequelae of SARS-CoV-2, PASC) is affecting the quality of individuals' life with lingering and debilitating symptoms.
-With ongoing pandemic, more people would experience PASC.
-Furthermore, spread of the Omicron is taking another turn in this pandemic.
+In particular, long COVID-19 (post-acute sequelae of SARS-CoV-2, PASC) is affecting the quality of individuals' life with lingering and debilitating symptoms.
+The longer the pandemic endures, the more people will experience PASC.
+Furthermore, spread of the Omicron variant is taking another turn in this pandemic.
 Its consequence on long-COVID-19 is currently uncertain.
-Currently, global collaborations from multi-disciplinary teams are crucial to understanding the causes, mechanisms, and risks to develop preventive measures.
-Our GVN is in an outstanding position to tackle this long COVID-19 with each center's experts and resources.
-Therefore, the GVN is initiating Long COVID-19 Task Force with leading virologists, clinical scientists, and epidemiologists.
+Global collaborations from multi-disciplinary teams are crucial to understanding the causes, mechanisms, and risks to develop preventive measures.
+The GVN is in an outstanding position to tackle this issue with each Long COVID-19 Task Force's Center's experts (virologists, clinical scientists, and epidemiologists) and resources.